qurator-spk/eynollah/README.md

 ```

 ### Reading Order Detection
+Reading order detection can be performed either as part of layout analysis based on image input, or, currently under
+development, based on pre-existing layout analysis data in PAGE-XML format as input.

 The reading order detection module employs a pretrained model to identify the reading order from layouts represented in PAGE-XML files.